 No one will deny that vegetables are good for your health.
-Plants are nutrient-dense powerhouses that contain various compounds that are essential for your body to function optimally, specifically for their ability to increase detoxification and help lower cancer risk.
+Plants are nutrient-dense powerhouses that contain various compounds that are essential for your body to function optimally, specifically for their ability to increase detoxification1 and help lower cancer risk2.

 One of the biggest concerns I hear in my functional medicine practice is whether or not you can get an adequate amount of protein in your diets if you are relying mainly on plants.
 But contrary to what society has said, the reality is, we actually need less protein than we have been taught.

 We are a society that has been bogged down with endless metabolic and other health problems due to our belief that we need glucose for fuel and the ever-increasing addition of sugar in our food supply—even in foods that you'd least expect.
 Even when you starve your body of glucose, if you are eating too much protein, your body will convert it to glucose as well.
 The key to managing blood sugar lies in moderating your protein intake.
 This is the whole idea of the popular ketogenic diet, which focuses on a high-fat, moderate-protein, and low-carb ratio of macronutrients.

 Typically, I recommend anywhere between 0.5 to 1 gram of protein per pound of lean body weight, or the amount of weight on your body that isn't fat, each day.
 (Want to calculate yours?
 Here's an easy online tool.)
 Every person's ideal protein intake will vary based on your age, weight, sex, and activity level, but this is a good rule of thumb to start with, especially if you are making sure to get enough satiating healthy fats into your diet as well.

 You may still be wondering how it is possible to even get this much protein into your diet, especially considering that animal sources contain a higher amount of protein per serving than vegetables, but if you remember that your meals are mostly, if not all, plants, these grams of protein will add up very quickly!